-- Children and young people (learners) have a right to: - Feel safe, be listened to, and have their wishes and feelings taken into account. - o Confidently report abuse, knowing their concerns will be treated seriously, and knowing they can safely express their views and give feedback. - o Contribute to the development of ASPIRE safeguarding policies. - o Receive help from a trusted adult. - o Learn how to keep themselves safe, including online.
+- Children and young people (learners) have a right to: - Feel safe, be listened to, and have their wishes and feelings taken into account. - Confidently report abuse, knowing their concerns will be treated seriously, and knowing they can safely express their views and give feedback. - Contribute to the development of Lady Joanna Thornhill (Endowed) Primary school's safeguarding policies. - O Receive help from a trusted adult. - O Learn how to keep themselves safe, including online.